Learn more about the subjects that affect the communities you care about

 Keep a Girl in School By…Buying Her Pads?

-Keep a Girl in School by...
-Buying Her Pads?Emily almost had to drop out of school.
+Published September 7, 2016Emily almost had to drop out of school.
 This young Kenyan woman was both a widow and a mother.
 It would be easy to imagine that one of these things caused her to drop out.
 And yet, neither of them were the reason.
-The reason that she came so close to … READ MORE
+The reason that she came so close to never finishing her … READ MORE

 TED Talk featuring Bill and Melinda Gates